Vincenz Müller

-Vincenz Müller (5 November 1894 – 12 May 1961) was a military officer and general who served in the Imperial German army, the Wehrmacht of Nazi Germany, and after the war in the National People's Army of the (East) German Democratic Republic, where he was also a politician.
-Müller eventually became a member of the East German parliament, the Volkskammer, and served as chief of staff of the National People's Army.
+Vincenz Müller (5 November 1894 – 12 May 1961) was a German military officer and general who served in the Imperial German Army, the Wehrmacht and the National People's Army.
+Post-war, Müller became a politician and member of the East German parliament, the Volkskammer.

 Early career

 Müller was born in the Kingdom of Bavaria into a non-military family, being the son of a tanner.
 He completed high school at the Metten Abbey gymnasium and joined the Württemberg Army's pioneer force.
 As a lieutenant he spent much of World War I with the German military mission to the Ottoman Empire.
 He was wounded by a grenade fragment at Gallipoli, and was then transferred to Baghdad and the Persian Front, returning to Germany after contracting malaria and typhus.
 In 1917 he returned to Turkey as a tactics instructor for Turkish officers.

 After the war, he continued to serve with the Reichswehr in a variety of staff roles and was promoted to captain.